Bairdo/gasket/docs/README.authenication.md

 The ACLs can match on any field that Ryu supports (and therefore Faucet), see [Ryu documentation](http://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#flow-match-structure).
 Typically these 'authorisation' rules should include the 'dl_src' with the users MAC address to ensure that the rule gets applied to the user, however if desired this is not necessary, **BUT this could mean that unauthenticated users can use the network!** so do so at your own risk.

-The hostapd process typically runs on its own server and has a separate (from the switch's dataplane) network connection to the controller.
+The hostapd process typically runs on its own server and needs network connectivity to the controller to notify the auth_app process when the state of a user changes.
-This connection is used for HTTP messages to the auth_app process when the state of a user changes.
+This connection can be either on the dataplane with appropriate acl's or seperate from the switch's dataplane.

 If desired the RADIUS server can be directly connected to the switch (with appropriate ACLs) or through a 'private' network to the hostapd server.